 - Bake about 8 minutes.
 Cookies will look set, but not done.

 Makes about 16 to 18 cookies (2 ½ inches in diameter).

 As I noted in my comments before the recipe, not all the substitutions that I’ve cited in parentheses in the recipe would be paleo.

 I don't always measure my almond butter (sunbutter or peanut butter) if I'm at the bottom of the jar.
 If I "eyeball" and it looks like close to a cup, I just add it to the mixing bowl.
 If the ingredients don't come together and allow you to form balls, you'll know you need to add a little more.

-If using natural peanut butter, sometimes it's best to press down a bit before baking—with a fork or the bottom of glass—for them to spread enough.
-However, I don't press down when I use almond butter or homemade nut butter though, so you might want to experiment to see which method you prefer.
+If using natural peanut butter, sometimes it's best to press down a bit before baking—with a fork or the bottom of glass—so that the cookies will spread enough.
+However, I don't press down when I use almond butter or homemade nut butter, so you might want to experiment to see which method you prefer.

 SunButter has a much stronger flavor than nut butter or peanut butter, so you might wish to add a bit more raw cacao powder or cocoa powder.

 Using unsweetened shredded coconut makes for a mildly sweet cookie.
 Using sweetened shredded coconut makes for a much sweeter cookie.